Koati (film): Production

 Koati is the first animated feature film produced by Upstairs Animation.
 The production presents a primarily Latin American creative team, with key contributors from various countries in the region, including Venezuela, Colombia, Mexico, El Salvador, and Argentina.
-Director Rodrigo Perez-Castro, known for his work on Ferdinand and Rio 2, envisioned a film that would pay homage to Latin America's natural beauty while rekindling the nostalgic charm of traditional 2D animation.
+Director Rodrigo Perez-Castro, known for his work on Ferdinand and Rio 2, envisioned the film as a homage to Latin America's natural beauty while also rekindling the nostalgic charm of traditional 2D animation.

 The animation was created by Toon City Animation, a studio with a long history of collaboration with Disney.
 According to Perez-Castro, the team drew inspiration from classics like The Little Mermaid and Bambi, aiming to create a visually rich and naturalistic portrayal of the animal kingdom.

 Latin singer Marc Anthony was the executive musical producer.

 TV series

-Koati: The Series was announced in 2022 and Sofía Vergara reprises her role as Zaina.
-The series was released on Netflix on November 13, 2025.
+An animated series based on the film, Koati: The Series, was released on Netflix on November 13, 2025.
+Sofía Vergara reprises her role as Zaina.